crixodia/hmc/README.md

 Finally, you can change the time between actions.
 This is useful whether you want to trigger the action too often or not.

 ## Build an executable
 It is a official release coming soon.
 Meanwhile you can create an executable using [pyinstaller](https://pyinstaller.org/en/stable/).
-The [specs](./hmc/HandMusicChanger.spec) are already defined, just excecute the following command:
+The [specs](./hmc/HandMusicChanger.spec) are already defined, just execute the following command:

 ```shell
 pyinstaller HandMusicChanger.spec hmc.py